-4.59-ACADEMIC COURSE ATTENDANCE BY PRIVATE SCHOOL AND HOME SCHOOL STUDENTS
+4.59-ACADEMIC COURSE ATTENDANCE BY PRIVATE SCHOOL AND HOME SCHOOLED STUDENTS

-The District allows private school and home school students whose parents, legal guardians, or other responsible adult with whom the student resides are residents of the District to attend academic courses offered in grades 7-121.
-The District will place a list of courses that a private school or home school student may request to attend on its website by:2
+The District allows private school and home schooled students whose parents, legal guardians, or other responsible adult with whom the student resides are residents of the District to attend academic courses offered By the District.
+The District will place a list of courses that a private school or home schooled student may request to attend on its website by:21 a.
+August 1 for Fall semester courses; or b.
+December 1 for Spring semester courses.